 Regular Security Awareness Training

-The organization should regularly conduct security training to ensure staff members are aware of new risks, best practices for cloud security, and the company’s policies and procedures for using the cloud and protecting data.
+The organization should regularly conduct security training to ensure staff members are aware of new risks, best practices for cloud security, and the company is policies and procedures for using the cloud and protecting data.
+Our learning management system helps automate this process at scale.